-The ground connection to metallic-piping systems shall be made by means of an approved clamp firmly bolted to the pipe after all rust and scale have been removed, or by means of a brass plug which has been tightly screwed into a pipe fitting or, where the pipe is of sufficient thickness, screwed into a hole in the pipe itself, or by other equivalent means.

-The grounding conductor shall be attached to the clamp or to the plug by means of solder or by an approved solderless connector.
+The ground connection to metallic water piping systems shall be made by means of an approved clamp or fitting firmly bolted to the pipe after all rust and scale have been removed, or by means of a brass plug which has been tightly screwed into a pipe fitting or, where the pipe is of sufficient thickness, screwed into a hole in the pipe itself, or by other equivalent means.
+The grounding conductor shall be attached to the clamp, fitting or plug by means of an approved solderless connector.
 The point of connection shall be as readily accessible as practicable.